NGnolep/ICDA---GameSeed/README.md

 <br>

 ## About
 Haunting Echoes is a 2D horror game that makes you wonder what is happening and if you are alone or not in this game.
+You gotta survive, hide and search for clues around the map to find what is happening.
 <br>

 ## Developer & Contributions
-- Nhoel Goei (Game Programmer)
+- Nhoel Goei (Gameplay(Enemy, Player), Cutscene/transition, Item Behavior Programmer)
 - Clifftoven Wicaksono (Game Programmer)
 - Pieter Nathanael (Sound Artist)
 - Nelvin Anderson (Game Designer)